rustwasm/wasm-pack/README.md

   ```

 5. Install this tool: `cargo install wasm-pack`
-6. Run `wasm-pack init`, optionally, pass a path to a dir or a scope (see above for details)
+6. Run `wasm-pack build`, optionally, pass a path to a dir or a scope (see above for details)
 7. This tool generates files in a `pkg` dir
 8. To publish to npm, run `wasm-pack publish`.
 You may need to login to the
   registry you want to publish to.
 You can login using `wasm-pack login`.